Quality/Published: August 27, 2018

 12. Schedule Realization

 This metric tells you how often your plant reaches production targets over a given period of time.
-A simple calculation is orders completed by scheduled date divided by total number of orders.
+A simple calculation is orders completed by the scheduled date divided by a total number of orders.

 13. Audit Metrics